marckassay/AirDatabase/README.md

 ## AirDatabase-unit-test

-The AirDatabase project was and will continue to be developed using unit tests.
+The AirDatabase project was and will continue to be developed with unit tests.
 AirDatabase-unit-test contains all unit tests for this project.

 ### Roadmap: Short-term
 * Have AirDatabase to be used in Flash projects too.